marksalvania/Make-Invoice-API/README.md

   -d invoiceNo="123" \
   -d BilledTo="Sample 123, Address" \
   -d PaymentMethod="Paypal" \
-  -d ShipTo="Ship to address, Test sample" \
+  -d BillingAddress="Ship to address, Test sample" \
   -d BillDate="Aug.
 4, 2020" \
   -d BillDueDate="Aug.
 4, 2020" \
   -d Notes="This is a sample notes and can also accept <br/>" \